alexandertrefz/essence/docs/diagnostics.md

 ### `unreachable-case`

-A Warning: a `case` matches a Type that is not a member of the matched Union, so it can never run.
+A Warning: a `case` that can never run.
+Either it matches a Type that is not a member of the matched Union, or an earlier Case already answers for every Type it matches — a duplicated `case Integer`, or a Case written below the `case _` that swallows it.
+A Case that can decline the values it accepts by Type (one with a literal Matcher, a value-constrained Record member, or a Guard) takes nothing away from the Cases below it.

+A Generic Case (`case Value`, inside `<infer Value>`) swallows the rest the same way `case _` does, even though it names a Type of its own: Types erase before a Match runs, so it narrows nothing and accepts every value that reaches it.
+It can therefore only ever be written last.

+A Function-typed member erases the same way: a Signature is not a runtime question, so `case { fn: (_ n: Integer) -> Integer }` accepts every Record carrying a callable `fn`, whatever that callback was declared as.
+Two Cases telling themselves apart by nothing but a callback's Signature can not be told apart at all — reordering does not help, and one of them has to name a member that survives to runtime, or carry a Guard.

 ### `match-on-non-union`